Gr3atWh173/brainfuckplusplus/README.txt

     ]   ->  End loop

   Extended:

-    Implemented:
     #   ->  Open/close File
     %   ->  Write value of current cell to file
-      !   ->  Read one character from file (at the current cursor position) To be Implemented:
+    !   ->  Read one character from file (at the current cursor position)
     *   ->  Open socket to localhost
     &   ->  Write value of current cell to socket
     $   ->  Read value of current cell to socket

 USAGE: ruby bpp.rb <file.bf>